polly-code/DPDchrom/README.md

 > 1,1,3200000,3400000,3200000,3400000,1

-To perform calculations execute DPDchrom in the command line passing two arguments: "/path/to/file" and resolution in bp "100000".
+To perform calculations execute DPDchrom in the command line passing two arguments, _/path/to/file_ and _100000_ resolution in bp.
 Example of the command to reconstruct conformation using file **myfile** at resolution **100 Kb**:

 > ./DPDchrom /home/work/myfile 100000